KremkowLab/tangential_recording/README.md

 NB software:
-1- you should have python 3 or above.
+1- you should have python 3 or above. /%
 2- you should probe all of your scripts before recording day, we can provide a "schoolbook example" of a short Neuropixel recording (5 Go) to troubleshoot your system.

 NB hardware:
-1- You should have pylon viewer (or any equivalent) to exposed the sparse noise in a reliable way: make sure you exposed one image every 50 ms to spare time.
+1- You should have pylon viewer (or any equivalent) to exposed the sparse noise in a reliable way: make sure you exposed one image every 50 ms to spare time./%
 2- Your TTL should be recorded into an additional NI-DAQ plugged onto your Neuropixel recording system.
 When doing so an extra synchronization between both card will be is required before which is included in our repo.
 For this options a second synchronizing TTL from the Neuropixel card into the NI-DAQ card in the NI-PXIe will become the "syncrhonizing TTL".